Most interesting landmarks of Antarctica

 - Mount Erebus fumarolic ice towers – Ross Island.
 Constant effluxes of fumaroles have created hundreds of unusual ice towers, some up to 18 meters high.

 - Mount Erebus – Antarctica, Ross Island.
 The southernmost active volcano in the world with many unusual features.
 Contains one of the few constant glowing lava lakes in the world.

 - Mount Melbourne fumarolic ice towers – Victoria Land.
 Up to 7 m high ice towers.

 - Mount Pond – Deception Island.
 Location with numerous active fumaroles and unique species of moss.

 - Don Juan Pond – Victoria Land.
-Small hypersaline lake, saltiest waterbody on Earth with salt content exceeding 40%.
+Small hypersaline lake, the second saltiest waterbody on Earth with salt content of 33.8%.
 It does not freeze over in harsh Antarctic winters.
 Salt consists mainly of CaCl with some NaCl.

 - Kroner Lake – Deception Island.
 The only lagoon with hot springs (up to 70°C) in Antarctica, contains unique community of brackish water algae.